PhindileKhumalo/java-login-GUI/README.md

+📌 Project Overview

 # java-login-GUI
 A Java Swing login GUI demonstrating basic components such as JFrame, JPanel, JTextField, JPasswordField, and radio buttons.

-📌 Project Overview

-This project is a simple Login Page Graphical User Interface (GUI) built using Java Swing.
 It was developed as part of learning Java GUI programming and demonstrates how to create a login interface using Swing components.

 The application allows users to select a role and enter login credentials through a graphical interface.